austin20XX/iot-canvas/ProjectNotes.md

 ## General Learnings
   When a program is monitoring the serial port of the device, uploads fail.
 Commonly happens to me when I'm listening through VS Code Serial Monitor, just stop monitoring to fix.
+  Waiting for Serial connection hangs your code when not connected to a PC(or any device with serial connection).
+Solution I think could be #ifndef WAIT_FOR_SERIAL macro?
+Allow for easy switching in and out instead of commenting out code